richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 One such example is a set of site analysis plug-in objects built using Vectorworks’s Marionette algorithmic scripting environment.
 Marionette is not an application but rather a technology stack that brings visual scripting and algorithmic design capability to the Vectorworks CAD and BIM line of applications.
 While many design professionals are familiar, at least in concept, with the notion of complex 3D models being powered by algorithms—such as with Rhino and Grasshopper—the ability to program specific tools that perform queries on data and spit out actionable information is an excellent example of the rising use of algorithmic design.
 [1-9]

+As such, they are richer instruments to query.
+Tools such as Grasshopper, Dynamo, Marionette, and others take the query process further in several ways.
+While they still feature the capacity to be wired to BIM tools and the metadata attached therein, they can be—as seen in the example above—wired to other data outside the realm of the BIM application.
+These visual scripts on-ramp designers into the world of computer programming, which furthers the nature and capacity for designers to ponder and ask deeper types of questions—questions that can revolutionize our environments, even if just one project at a time.
+As Daniel Belcher, of Robert McNeel & Associates, says, when asked what skills coding teaches beyond the world of being a software developer, “the understandings of algorithm, process, flow, and logic that underpin the creative act of programming are critical to agency in the modern world.”
+[1-9]

 * case

 Aerial view of